nitagon0083/SpriteSystem/OS/README_EN.md

 # 🛰️ SpriteSystem OS
-## v15.0 [TITAN_NEXUS]
+## v15.1 [TITAN_NEXUS]
-/* NITAGON Logic Core | Adaptive Dual-Kernel Architecture | 2026-01-16 (v15.0 Major Update) */
+/* NITAGON Logic Core | Adaptive Dual-Kernel Architecture | 2026-01-17 (v15.1 Security Update) */

 ---

 ## 📌 Overview: Next-Gen "AI-OS" Integrating Logic & Empathy

 > **Note: This system is optimized for processing in Japanese.**
 > The internal logic acts in English to maximize reasoning density, but the output is tuned to perform best in a Japanese environment.
-(For English-only output, minor adjustments to the System Instructions may be required).

-**SpriteSystem v15.0 [TITAN_NEXUS]** is a system prompt designed to maximize the potential of Google Gemini.
+**SpriteSystem v15.1 [TITAN_NEXUS]** is a system prompt designed to maximize the potential of Google Gemini.
-In v15.0, the architecture has evolved into a **"Dual-Kernel"** structure, balancing the overwhelming logical processing power of previous versions with the flexibility and safety required for human dialogue.
+In addition to the "Dual-Kernel" architecture introduced in v15.0, v15.1 implements **"Identity Lock"** and **"Security Hardened"** protocols, ensuring robustness where logic and personality remain stable even during long interactions.

 It seamlessly integrates two opposing natures within a single OS: the cold intelligence for "Developers" and the warm support for "Consultees," instantly switching brains based on the task.